sspak9/jup/openai/README.md

 I found that 128/64 reaches solution OK, while 64/32 took longer and 32/16 took looooong time...

 This is the plot of 100-episode-average score for 32/16 model.
-As the two runs indicate that when you converge to a solution (at least 100 runs of score 200 or higher) happens randomly but does take at least over 1000 episodes
+As the two runs indicate that converges to a solution (at least 100 runs of score 200 or higher) happens randomly but does take at least over 1000 episodes

 ![plot](lunarlander-v2.png) ![plot2](run2.png)